knpuniversity/javascript/knpu/ep4-reactjs/polyfills.md

 *Every* part of my app can now safely rely on the fact that the global `fetch()` function will be available.

-Oh, and because I *love* digging in to see how things work, let's look at the polyfill!
+Oh, and because I *love* digging in to see how things work, let's go check out the polyfill code!
 Open `node_modules`, search for `whatwg`, expand its directory and open `fetch.js`. *This* is the file we just imported.

 Look *all* the way at the bottom: it's a self-executing function.
 It passes `this` into the function, which in a browser environment, is the global `window` object.
 Then, on top, that `window` object is passed as a `self`.
-Then, because all global variables & functions are actually *properties* in the `window` object, it's able to ask:
+And because all global variables & functions are actually *properties* on the `window` object, it's able to ask:

 > Hey!
-Does the window variable have the global `fetch()` function on it or not?
+Does the window variable have the global `fetch()` function on it?

 If it does, it just returns.
 If it does not, the rest of this code works to define and add it.
 There it is: `self.fetch =`.
 This is a polyfill in action - kinda cool.